kenjoesavandal/messenger-ionic/README.md

-# Messenger Mobile using Ionic-capacitor (poc for getstream video calling)
+# Messenger Mobile using Ionic-capacitor (poc for video calling using getstream)